Join Our Team

 - Must be able to bend, squat, stoop, etc.

 - Ability to walk up to 8 miles each day

 About Guide Dogs of America

 At Guide Dogs of America, all of our volunteers, donors, clients and staff share a belief that we don’t just train guide dogs, we inspire others to live their lives.
-Guide Dogs of America places more than 50 dogs each year, serves more than 300 graduates across the U.S. and Canada and has been enriching the lives of others for more than 65 years.
+Guide Dogs of America places more than 50 dogs each year, serves more than 300 graduates across the U.S. and Canada and has been enriching the lives of others for 70 years.

-Guide Dogs of America is a “Best” award recipient of the Independent Charities of America.
+Guide Dogs of America is a Four Star Charity of Charity Navigator and a “Best” award recipient of the Independent Charities of America and earned the 2018 Platinum Seal of Transparency from Guide Star.
 Our guide dogs are provided at no cost to our clients and our program receives no federal, state or local government funding.
-Guide Dogs of America is an accredited member of the International Guide Dog Federation, the California State Board of Guide Dogs for the Blind and Assistance Dog International.
+Guide Dogs of America is an accredited member of the International Guide Dog Federation and Assistance Dog International.